 Conclusion & Future Directions:

 From this research work it was found that qualitative evaluations show significant presence of flavonoids , phenols , saponins , terpenoids& triterpenes .
 Alkaloids, glycosides & tannins are also moderately present.Quantitative evaluations show significant presence of phenols than tannin content.The IC50 values by DPPH scavenging assay observed for standard &leaves were 97.29µg/ml & 486.78µg/ml respectively.
 So,there is an excellent antioxidant activity in the methanolic extract.There is also moderate anti-inflammatory activityin the methanolic extract ofcoconut leaves.
-The IC50 values for anti-inflammatory acticity by standard & coconut leaves were 21.46 µg/ml & 831.21 µg/ml respectively.So the future motive is to find out a comparative information for not only in-vitro but also in-vivo approaches of the methanolic extract ofcoconut leaves.
+The IC50 values for anti-inflammatory activity by standard & coconut leaves were 21.46 µg/ml & 831.21 µg/ml respectively.So the future motive is to find out a comparative information for not only in-vitro but also in-vivo approaches of the methanolic extract ofcoconut leaves.

+Discussion

 References: